 - Rahul and Nitun were speakers at WordCamp Pune 2017.

-- Ashish, Nitun, Sanket, Pranali, Rahul and Joel were organizers for WordCamp Pune 2017.
+- Ashish, Nitun, Sanket, Pranali, Rahul and Joel A. were organizers for WordCamp Pune 2017.

-In an amazing team effort, we recently got together during office hours and contributed hundreds of strings towards the Hindi, Gujarati and Marathi versions of WordPress.
+Several rtCampers are polyglots and have contributed hundreds of strings towards the Hindi, Gujarati and Marathi versions of WordPress.
 In total, 29 rtCampers have the “Translation Contributor” badge on their WordPress.org profiles.